nicholashagen/snipplet/README.md

 The UserService handles updating and creating the user in the database on login/logout as well as user tasks such as creating snippets.

+## Jobs

+Jobs are Quartz jobs stored in `grails-app/jobs` and are responsible for periodically performing tasks.

+### GistLoaderJob

+The GistLoaderJob is currently disabled (see `grails-app/conf/Bootstrap.groovy`).
+It was responsible for loading all Gists and converting into the internal database.
+However, due to space constraints on the database, we no longer store all Gists and only store the most recent.

+### GistUpdaterJob

+The GistUpdaterJob is kicked off via `grails-app/conf/Bootstrap.groovy` on startup and then runs every 10 minutes to retrieve the latest gists.
+It also updates the language stats to drive the navigation.
+It also reduces the Gists to protect the size of the database.

 ## Page Flow

 The main page is <http://localhost:8080/snipplet/snipplets> via `grails-app/views/snipplet/list`.
 The URL is mapped in `UrlMappings.groovy` that also